-He and his team, which includes his daughter and the practice’s communication manager Madi Velling, had to launch a telemedicine solution in a matter of days to contend with patient flow.
+He and his team, which includes the practice’s communication manager Madi Velling, had to launch a telemedicine solution in a matter of days to contend with patient flow.
 They initially thought their EMR’s telemedicine integration would fit the bill.
 But they soon found it was too cumbersome to use, especially on the patient’s side.
 “Across the board, patients were having a difficult time accessing telemedicine,” Madi says — largely defeating the purpose of remote care.

 That’s when Dr. Velling was introduced to VirtualVisit — Doctor.com’s turnkey telemedicine solution.
 There’s nothing for the patient to download, log into, install, or set up.
 “VirtualVisit is just a lot more user friendly for our patients,” Dr. Velling says.
 Ease of use is critical, as 69% of patients say complex technology or a complicated process would deter them from using telemedicine.
 In 100 days, Dr. Velling conducted more than 820 appointments through the VirtualVisit platform, with no signs of stopping anytime soon.

 3 ways VirtualVisit has positively impacted Dr. Velling’s practice

 Outside of helping him continue to care for patients during a period of social distancing and stay-at-home orders, Dr. Velling has experienced several additional benefits of telemedicine.